Train as a Toastmaster and Master of Ceremonies

 The trainees from our last course all completed the course with flying colours.

-To enquire about participation in our next course, planned for the next few months, please complete the Enquiry Form on the "Contact" page of this website.
+To enquire about participation in our next course, please complete the Enquiry Form on the "Contact" page of this website.
 The Secretary will reply by return.